teleject/hisrc/README.md

 __forcedBandwidth__ (false) - set to 'low' or 'high' to override the speed test.
 Mostly used for debugging.

-__srcIsLowResoltion__ (true) - if true then src is a low-res image will be replaced with 1x or 2x.
+__srcIsLowResolution__ (true) - if true then src is a low-res image will be replaced with 1x or 2x.
 If false, src is a 1x file already and will be replaced with 2x.
 Use false, if you only have two versions of the image: 1x and 2x.

 Attribution
 =====